Young children need to go to the doctor or nurse for a “well-child visit” 7 times between the ages of 1 and 4.

 How often do I need to take my child for well-child visits?

-Young children grow quickly, so they need to visit with the doctor or nurse regularly to make sure they are healthy.
+Young children grow quickly, so they need to visit the doctor or nurse regularly to make sure they are healthy and developing normally.

 Children ages 1 to 4 need to see the doctor or nurse when they are: